trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 Once the extension is installed on Chrome or Edge go to the options page and configure the extension.

+Note: by default this extension defaults to settings applicable top v2.0 of Sonarr.
+If you're using v3.0 (currently in beta) then go to the advanced settings tab on the options page for guidance.

 ## Settings

 Fill out the URL fields for each of your Sonarr, Radarr or Lidarr instances in the format http://my.sonarr.domain:7357.